 Projects & Process

 Our process is to develop ideas and artworks with others, through playful material and dialogic exchange.
-Since our collaboration began, we have primarily worked with women, who have come together to find support and ways to move on from their varied and difficult circumstances.
-This has included members of Joining Hands Joining Hearts, a small charity in Kent for survivors of domestic abuse and sexual violence and women from the peer-to-peer support groups at Brighton Women's Centre.
+Since our collaboration began, we have primarily worked with people who have come together to find support and ways to move on from their varied and difficult circumstances.
+We also work with organisations and other artists and researchers, offering workshops and talks to expand the conversation about how creative approaches can support recovery from trauma, build communities and confidence.

 “I have become more aware of myself.
 More open to change within myself, in a more constructive way”